gAndy50/SDL2Wrapper/README.md

 # SDL2Wrapper
 Wrapper of SDL 2 for Euphoria using Greg's FFI library.
+Special thanks to Chris for his contributions.

 # About
 This is a wrapper for SDL2 for use with the Euphoria programming library.
 You can use SDL2 with Euphoria is the main point of this wrapper.
 SDL is used to make games, and multimedia applications.